 In trading, the linear regression model, which is a machine learning model, helps to predict the price of financial securities.
 Also, a machine learning algorithm uses minimum human effort or intervention for getting any complex task done.
 Machine learning algorithms can be developed using Python which is already a key skill.
 Also, Python is preferred over other languages owing to its advantages which we discussed above.

-You can find out about using machine learning for trading in the video here:
+You can find out about using machine learning for trading in this short guide:

 Skills for machine learning include: